oseme-techguy/python-pdf-annotation-api-demo/README.md

-Login        	              | /login                                    | log into application (JWT) All Users        	          | /users                                    | all users All Documents        	      | /documents                                | all documents All Annotations on Document   | /documents/:documentId/annotations        | all annotations on a document Spacy Named Entities          | /named-entities                           | spacy named entities Company Buyers       	      | /companies/buyers                         | company buyers
+Login        	              | /login                                    | log into application (JWT) All Users        	          | /users                                    | all users All Documents        	      | /documents                                | all documents All Annotations        	      | /annotations                              | all annotations All Annotations on Document   | /documents/:documentId/annotations        | all annotations on a document Spacy Named Entities          | /named-entities                           | spacy named entities